 Despite my apparent discomfort here, little did I know of trickier Halloween challenges lying ahead in Las Vegas and Santa Fe, New Mexico.

-Here we are inside in the Iowa City Quonset hut: Homer Robertson, or Pa, and John Robertson, left; Patrick Robertson and John Bjelke, or Far, right.
+Here we are inside the metal-sided Iowa City home: Homer Robertson, or Pa, and John Robertson, left; Patrick Robertson and John Bjelke, or Far, right.
 I have few memories of life there, other than that it’s where my father began to read us poetry — starting with Theodore Roethke’s “Dirty Dinky” — and that he had a .45 caliber pistol that, legend has it, he traded to Iowa City painter Harold Eastman for a painting called “Daisy and Tilly, Lazy and Silly,” now with me in Placitas, 65 years later.
 Oh, and there were some woods across the road, known as the “Deep Dark Woods.”

 I don’t know how it was possible, but I think all five of my immediate family, plus the two grandfathers, actually spent at least one night in one of these trailers.
 The trailer had a kitchen sink, I think with running water, but I also recall bathing trips to the laundry house in the center of the village — possibly the pitched roof building at right in the photo.
 I don’t remember the trailer’s other plumbing options.